rivr-io/rivr-dotnet-client/Readme.md

 This is an API Client library for Rivr Order API.
 This library enables an application to send orders for processing.

-## Compability
+### Compability

-This library is built with support with .NET Standard 2.1 which provides compability with .NET and .NET Core versions 3.0, 3.1, 5.0, 6.0, 7.0, 8.0 and 9.0.
-If you require support for .NET Framework, please feel free to reach out to support@rivr.io.
+This library is built with support with [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) which provides compability with .NET and .NET Core versions 2.0, 2.1, 2.2, 3.0, 3.1, 5.0, 6.0, 7.0, 8.0, 9.0 and .NET Framework 4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.
+If you require support for and earlier version of .NET Framework, please feel free to reach out to support@rivr.io to see what we can do.

+### Contribute

+If you see something that can be improved, feel free to raise an issue or submit a pull request at [Github](https://github.com/rivr-io/rivr-dotnet-client).

-## Installation
+### Installation

-This libary is published on Nuget.
+This libary is published on [Nuget](https://www.nuget.org/packages/Rivr).
 Use your favourite package manager to add it to your project.

 ```
 dotnet add package Rivr
 ```

-## Security
+### Security

 The industry-standard [OAuth2](https://oauth.net/2/) security protocol is used for authorization.

-### Credentials
+#### Credentials

 You will need a `client_id` and `client_secret`.
 Reach out to support@rivr.io and we will setup your application and provide you with the credentials you need.

-### Security contexts
+#### Security contexts

 As a consumer of this library you will be able to perform actions as a platform or on behalf of the merchants you manage.
 Using this library, we have taken care of the authentication for you.

-#### Platform level
+##### Platform level

 The platform level authentication utilizes a simplified version of OAuth2 and uses `grant_type = client_credentials`, which uses `client_id` and `client_secret` to fetch an `access_token`.

-#### Merchant level
+##### Merchant level

 The merchant level authentication is a variant of OAuth2 which allows the system to act on behalf of a merchant.
 It is very similar to the system level authentication, but uses our own `grant_type = merchant_credentials`.
 With this, the `client_id` and the `client_secret` along with a `merchant_id` are used to fetch an `access_token` that includes the `merchant_id`.
 This allows for the system to perform actions on behalf of the authorized merchant.